Instagram Virus: What You Need To Know and Do

 The Instagram Virus

 The term “Instagram virus” is used to describe the extensive and ever-evolving array of malware viruses and phishing scams on the social networking platform.
 Malicious individuals created the virus to lead people to spoof web pages through links that appear in their feed posts or fake profile bio sections.
-The Instagram virus is a phishing attack that tries to trick you into giving up your login information.
+The Instagram virus is a phishing scam or phishing attack that tries to trick you into giving up your login information.

 The Ugly List